 31 – Discover Sunset Cliffs Natural Park, one of San Diego’s true coastal gems

-Sunset Cliffs Natural Park is a lovely, steep hillside park offering countless opportunities to get immersed in the great outdoors.
+Sunset Cliffs Natural Park is a steep hillside 68-acre park offering countless opportunities to get immersed in the great outdoors.

 Tackle one of the various hiking trails (even camp overnight), spend a few hours playing in the tide pools, try your hand at fishing, or just hang out and enjoy the scenery.